Guru Shishya Parampara

 The term “Guru” can be interpreted as darkness to light since “Gu” means dark and “Ru” means light.
 Therefore a Guru is seen as someone who leads their Sishyas (students) from darkness or ignorance towards bliss, wisdom and enlightenment.
 A Guru acts as a guide in the life of their Sishya.
 Serves as a mentor who helps the Sishya transcend blindness or ignorance.

-This blog post aims to delve into the history, purpose and evolution of the guru shishya relationship, and the importance of guru shishya parampara while exploring its impact on culture and society today.
+This blog post aims to delve into the history, purpose and evolution of the guru shishya relationship, and the importance while exploring its impact on culture and society today.

 History